petrasvestartas/compas_wood/README.md

 - [ ] rewrite Pybind11 for compas
 - [ ] test compas_wood on MAC

-### 03 2023 - C++ unit tests from the collected study cases, wrapping the code to pybind11
+### 03 2023 - finalization of beam-panel model integration | C++ unit tests from the collected study cases, wrapping the code to pybind11
 - [ ] continue the model based on " beam_node_0.cpp -> beam_node_0 " , currently only connection areas are generated, but not the joint volumes
 - [ ] use for tests already implemented mesh boolean difference method
 - [ ] separate connection area detection into 3 steps a) cross, b) end-to-end, c) side-to-end